 According to a 4 August 2022 interview in the Fintech Times with trailblazing founder and chairman Ahmed F. Karslı, creating meaningful, long-lasting changes is Papara's driving force.

 And with Voice Card, Papara walks the talk of innovation with a purpose.

 Visual impairment, like many disabilities, is a spectrum.

 Visual impairment to reach 1.75B by 2050

-According to estimates published by the review of optometry on 29 March 2021, over 338 million people are living with vision loss or moderate to severe vision impairment.
+According to estimates published by the Review of Optometry on 29 March 2021, over 338 million people live with vision loss or moderate to severe vision impairment.

 Beyond that, 258 million live with mild vision impairment, and 510 million have visual impairment due to uncorrected presbyopia.

 As the world's population is ageing and people over 65 are the fastest-growing group, these numbers are expected to grow sharply in the next three decades.

 People with vision loss and impairment will increase from 1.1 billion in 2020 to 1.75 billion in 2050.

 More businesses recognised that blind and sight-impaired people count too.